lonnell-spec/reactive/USER_GUIDE.md

 - Access all system features

 **👑 Admin Users Can:**
-- Receive SMS/email notifications for Approval
+- Receive SMS notifications for Approval

 **🔍 Pre-Approver Users Can:**
-- Receive SMS/email notifications for Pre-Approval
+- Receive SMS notifications for Pre-Approval

 **‼️Important!
 You must assign roles properly to get correct notifications to roles:**
 - If you have Admin role you'll get Approver Notifications